aditya-tripathee/JavaScript/README.md

 # JavaScript
-A brief repo of javascript
+A brief repo of javascript.
 Author - Aditya Tripathi